A cocktail of chemical reaction networks and mathematical epidemiology tools for positive ODE stability problems: Introduction

-Section \ref{s:CS} reviews the main ideas of the Vassena-Stadler bifurcation analysis of symbolic Jacobians via Cauchy--Binet Child Selections, and illustrates it on the SIRWS ME model.
+We proceed in section \ref{s:NGM} with a new proof of the NGM theorem, which surprisingly, seems to be the first proof of the often observed fact of the block-triangularity of the Jacobian on the boundary face on which the \DFE\ (DFE) resides.

+Section \ref{s:SIRWS} introduces the SIRWS ME model, which serves us to illustrate CRN definitions and results.

+Next we sketch, in section \ref{s:CS}, some ideas of the Vassena-Stadler stability and bifurcation analysis of symbolic Jacobians.
+Revolutionarily, their approach splits the stability and bifurcation problems in two parts.
+First the algebra, which examines the possible existence, for some parameters, of positive or purely imaginary eigenvalues for the symbolic Jacobian, and secondly, the ``realization of these parameters for given rates".
+Their work \cite{Vas,VasSta} showed that realization is always possible (and straightforward algorithmically) for ``parameter rich kinetics" (Michaelis-Menten, Hill, etc), but does not include models which have even one mass-action reaction (in which case example specific efforts are required).
+This theory lead to Theorems 2 and 3 in \cite{VAA}, which are rather surprising.
+For example, Theorem 2 implies that Hopf bifurcations occur in every ME model with rich kinetics (this has been illustrated in uncountably many papers, including \cite{VAA}, so we don't include further examples here).

-In section \ref{s:BR}, we review and comment the recent idea of \cite{BorRost} of proving symbolically the presence of Hopf bifurcations for complicated ME models by examining reduced subnetworks and by applying ``inheritance rules" \cite{Banaji,BBH25}.
+In section \ref{s:BR}, we use SIRWS to illustrate further concepts related to Child Selections, and also the idea of \cite{BorRost} to prove symbolically the presence of Hopf bifurcations (for a mass-action model) by examining a reduced subnetwork and by applying ``inheritance rules" \cite{Banaji,BBH25}.
+Possible starting points for subnetworks which admit already oscillation may be found systematically by the Vassena-Stadler approach.